Columbia Bugaboot Plus IV Omni-Heat

 I did notice some slippage on pure ice and hardpacked snow, but that was to be expected.
 Winter traction devices are always a good idea in these conditions, but I found that if I shortened my stride to maximize tread contact with the ground, grip took a notable leap.
 If I took longer strides when hiking quickly, I still experienced some slipping on steep sections.
 However, being intentional with how I was walking really gave a nice uptick in performance.

 The Columbia Bugaboot has a shaft height of 6.7 inches, which sits a couple inches above the ankle.
-Compared to other winter boots, the Bugaboot lands between a true hiking design like the Salomon Quest Winter GTX (6 inches) and more traditional, bulkier build like the Sorel Conquest (8 inches) or Caribou (10 inches).
+Compared to other winter boots, the Bugaboot lands between a true hiking design like the Salomon Quest Winter GTX (6 in.) and more traditional, bulkier build like the Sorel Conquest (8.5 in.) or Caribou (9.25 in.).
 As mentioned above, those looking for maximum warmth and protection will likely prefer a taller boot, but the Bugaboot is a nice middle ground that transitions well from activities like shoveling and trudging through deep snow to fast walking and even ambitious day hikes and snowshoe trips (the lower height and good lateral support help here).
 In fact, there was even enough flex in the design that I could (carefully) drive with it while using a manual transmission.

-At 3 pounds 0.4 ounces for my men’s size 9 (the listed weight is a bit heavier at 3 pounds 2 ounces), the Bugaboot is on the lightweight end of the winter boot spectrum.
+At 3 pounds 0.4 ounces for my men’s size 9 (the listed weight is a bit heavier at 3 lbs.
+1.5 oz.), the Bugaboot is on the lightweight end of the winter boot spectrum.
 For comparison, it’s significantly lighter and nimbler than more traditional boots like the Sorel Caribou (4 lbs.
 10 oz.) and Sorel Conquest (4 lbs.
 6 oz.).
-Direct competitors weigh about the same, including the similarly warm TNF Chilkat III (3 lbs.
-6 oz.) and Oboz Bridger 8” Insulated (3 lbs.
+Direct competitors weigh about the same, including the similarly built TNF Chilkat IV (3 lbs.
+1.4 oz.) and Oboz Bridger 8” Insulated (3 lbs.
 1.2 oz.).
 In the end, the Bugaboot was a great match for half-day winter hikes, all-day wear, and even short snowshoeing trips.
 Those hoping to cover ground quickly might prefer a sprightlier and more hiking-focused option like the Salomon Quest Winter (2 lbs.
-7 oz.), but this comes with a sacrifice in warmth.
+6.8 oz.), but this comes with a sacrifice in warmth.
 For an insulated, winter-ready design, I found the Bugaboot’s weight to be perfectly reasonable.

 I purchased my regular men’s size 9 in the Columbia Bugaboot and found the fit to be ideal.
 For reference, my feet are fairly average—albeit a little narrow in the heel—and I was able to comfortably wear a wide range of socks depending on the temperature outside.
 Thinner-cushioned socks (like the Darn Tough Micro Crew Cushion) were a little roomy, but snugging the laces worked well and prevented heel slippage.
 Alternatively, heavy expedition-weight socks filled up the interior, but they weren’t too tight or restrictive and didn’t cause any discomfort or reduce circulation.
 All that said, it’s worth noting that the Bugaboot has a fairly flat insole, so those with higher arches may need to swap it out for a more supportive one.